1. SAP Glossary

 3. expense account

-What is expense account in SAP SBO - SAP Business One?
+What is 'expense account' in SAP SBO - SAP Business One?

-SAP Term: expense account
+expense account - Overview

 • Component: SBO